deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/resources-protoemds_final_stack/log-01-observability-storage-access.md

 ## Controlled application-access checks

-Short-lived direct pod port-forwards were used because the observability services are ClusterIP-only and the Jaeger Service UI port is misconfigured: service port `16686` targets `16687`, while the Jaeger pod listens on `16686`.

 | Endpoint | Unauthenticated outcome | Approved authenticated outcome |
 | --- | --- | --- |
 | Elasticsearch root API | `401 Unauthorized` | `200 OK` for a read-only cluster-health request; response body not retained |